A team of experienced and talented Creative Producers committed to improving cultural and social inclusion.

 We welcome approaches from organisations and individuals who want to collaborate with us.

-Please see the programmes section for more information about our work
+Please see the programmes section for more information about our work, or download our brochure below.

 Momentum is a refreshed version of Helix Arts' Quality Framework (QF) which was first published some 5 years ago.